Working with Mazda’s Suppliers

 ■ Mazda also employs a range of other communication channels, by using the in-house “Mazda Technical Review”, highlighting new technologies and research.

 - 1. Change to the Milk-Run system: Mazda has shifted from the conventional system, with delivery of parts by each supplier, to the Milk-Run system (MRS), in which Mazda trucks stop at multiple suppliers to collect parts.
 This system reduces workload in logistical operations and contributes to reduced environmental impact.

 - 2. Mazda provides advice on joint subscription systems for product liability insurance, which reduces manufacturers’ liability risks for parts.

 - 3. Mazda provides information on third-party exhibitions and conventions to showcase the latest technologies and manufacturing methods.

-- 4. Mazda ensures proper return of logistic pallets/containers at suppliers, based on the collaboration between purchasing and logistics related departments.
+- 4. Mazda ensures the proper return of logistic pallets/containers at suppliers, based on collaboration between the purchasing and logistics related departments.